Rainbow Valley on Mount Everest: The Haunting Beauty Above the Clouds

 The region above 8,000 meters is often considered the death zone, where the body begins a slow rebellion due to low oxygen levels.
 Each breath feels like inhaling liquid fire as the density of air is almost one-third of the sea level.

 At this height, surrounded by the blood-freezing temperature, their bodies succumbed to frostbite, exhaustion, or sudden avalanches.
-The decision-making function of the brain is altered, and the climber gets diffused with hallucination.
+The decision-making function of the brain is altered, and the climber gets diffused with hallucinations.

 Rainbow Valley on Mount Everest is a graveyard of climbers, where bodies remain untouched as silent warnings.
 This is the death zone, where the survival of each is uncertain, and many who attempt the climb never return.